Tips for Seeking Employment by Email

 initial-lastname-resume-rocket-scientist.pdf

-This helps to make sure once they have your resume on their computer they know who and what job it is for at a glance.
-You also are helping them be organized.
-Bonus point for you.
+This helps to make sure once they have your resume on their computer, they know who and what job it is for at a glance.
+You also are helping them be organized, and that’s a bonus point for you.

 Common Mistakes

-I get unsolicited resumes sent to me due to my consulting site.
+I get unsolicited resumes sent to me every so often.
 And I’ve never posted an opportunity or position.
-In these unasked for emails, I see the same mistakes made pretty regularly.
+In these unasked-for emails, I see the same mistakes made pretty regularly.

 Make sure you consider the following when seeking employment opportunities:

-The economy is cranking and opportunities abound.
-You want to make the best impression among all the other applicants targeting the same position.
+But you have to be selective.
+You want to do what is in your power to make the best impression among all the other applicants targeting the same position.

-Taking the time to make a good impression is exactly how you do just that!
-Good Luck!
+Taking the time to make a good impression is precisely how you create your own good luck.